 Fiber photometry monitors neuronal activity in the brain of freely moving behaving animals that helps correlate brain functioning with animal behavior.
 It uses implanted fiber-optic cannula to deliver excitation light to a group of neurons labeled with genetically encoded calcium indicators and detect their calcium-related fluorescence fluctuations.

 While it lacks the cellular/spacial resolution of a miniature fluorescence microscope, fiber photometry uses a relatively simple setup to record fluctuations in the calcium activity of a group of neurons in behaving animals.
 A smaller cannula's fiber diameter is better suited for deep tissue neuronal activity monitoring than a somewhat larger lens of miniature fluorescence microscopes.

-The cannula's fiber diameter is smaller than that of a miniscope's lens, making it better suited for neuronal activity monitoring in deep tissue.
-We offer several Fiber photometry systems to fit different fluorescent markers, opsins, and experiment configurations.
-All those systems are supported with a user-friendly Doric Neuroscience Studio software package.
+Our Fiber photometry systems are easily customized to fit different fluorescent markers and experiment configurations.
+All those varieties are supported with a user-friendly Doric Neuroscience Studio software package.